Marianne Bailey, DVM

 Tracy joined QVH in 2015.
 Her focus is on managing our dedicated staff and the day to day operations of the hospital.
 She believes optimal patient care includes exceeding our clients’ expectations and welcomes all inquiries from the community.

-She enjoys reading, knitting, Netflix binges, Ravens football, live music and stand up paddle boarding.
-She shares her home on the Eastern Shore with three cats – her own two black cats Ruby and Tuco and her foster cat Tango.
+She enjoys reading, traveling, knitting, Netflix binges, tabletop game nights, Ravens football, live music and stand up paddle boarding.
+She shares her home on the Eastern Shore with her two cats – black cat Ruby and odd-eyed cat Ronan.